 - 17 of the 20 federal contractors create the matrix manually and internally.

 - Of the remaining 3, 2 use automation in some form.
 Both have internally developed a set of MS Word Macros.
-These macros identify ‘shall’, ‘will’, ‘must’… and create a first pass matrix in excel.
+These macros identify ‘shall’, ‘will’, and ‘must’… and create a first pass matrix in excel.

-- 100% of the federal contractors create the compliance matrix either as the very first or second step of their proposal development process.
+- 100% of federal contractors create the compliance matrix either as the very first or second step of their proposal development process.

 How do people create a compliance matrix?